 - Its probably better to be self deprecating than self defecating.

-Corroseal rust converter is an elite, industrial strength product for all your marine, household, automotive, and industrial rust problems.
+Corroseal Rust Converter/Primer is an industrial strength product for all your marine, household, automotive, and industrial rust problems.

 Read the website if you want the official spiel.. but the short of it is this: